 Adjusted Gross Income (AGI)

 Adjusted gross income (AGI) is a tax term for an amount used in the calculation of an individual’s income tax liability.
 AGI is calculated by subtracting the maximum allowable adjustments from the applicant’s gross income.
-Over the past few years, AGI is located in the following places: Line 7 for 2018 personal taxes, Line 8B for 2019 Taxes, and Line 11 for 2020 personal taxes.
-How do I calculate my Adjusted Gross Income (AGI)?
+Over the past few years, AGI has been located in the following places: Line 7 for 2018 personal taxes, Line 8B for 2019 Taxes, and Line 11 for 2020 personal taxes.
+What is my Adjusted Gross Income (AGI)?

-Below are three progressive steps to help determine your adjusted gross income.
+Below are three progressive steps to help calculate your adjusted gross income (AGI).
 If a step doesn’t satisfy the less than $400,000 AGI requirement, proceed to the next step to try an alternate method to qualify for 8(a) certification.

 Economic Disadvantage Qualification

-Directly from the Small Bussiness Association here is how the SBA determines if an individuals is economically disadvantaged: “SBA will presume that an individual is not economically disadvantaged if his or her adjusted gross income averaged over the three preceding years exceeds $400,000.
+Directly from the Small Business Association, here is how the SBA determines if an individual is economically disadvantaged: “SBA will presume that an individual is not economically disadvantaged if his or her adjusted gross income averaged over the three preceding years exceeds $400,000.
 The presumption may be rebutted by showing that this income level was unusual and not likely to occur in the future, that losses commensurate with and directly related to the earnings were suffered, or by evidence that the income is not indicative of lack of economic disadvantage.”

 1. Average reported Adjusted Gross Margin (AGI) from previous 3 years of federal tax returns